-Many of our member organizations work with both our Bolder Advocacy program on 501(c)(3) advocacy rules and guidance, and our Justice programs on the importance of the courts and judicial nominations.
-Is there a specific resource that has helped you in your advocacy?
-Are the courts taking on new importance for you this year?
+Many of our member organizations work with both our Bolder Advocacy initiative on c3/c4 advocacy rules and guidance, and our Justice programs on the importance of the courts and judicial nominations.
+How has either or both most helped you?
+How have you worked with either or both?
+For instance:

 Because our main audience is the philanthropic sector, we refer to Bolder Advocacy’s Philanthropy Advocacy Playbook all the time!
 There are so many myths about what foundations can and cannot do, and many foundations can be risk averse.
 The Playbook is an accessible resource that helps us quickly move past the myths of what’s allowed so we can engage funders around the detailed strategies and practices that will advance justice.

 Who inspires you?
 This can be an inspiration to you personally or an organizational inspiration.
 If you personally, please indicate whether we can attribute it to you with name and title or leave unattributed.

 NCRP is inspired by all the people who are leading movements to advance social justice in our society.
 Countless individuals lead their communities in creative strategies to improve our systems and structures.
 We know that many of these leaders have very few resources, face backlash, and are suffering the effects of injustice themselves.
 Despite this, they have not given up on our democracy and take great risks to fight for a better country.
 This inspires all of us at NCRP to do what we do each day.

 Learn more about National Committee for Responsive Philanthropy here.